hugopeixoto/hugopeixoto.net/content/blog/web-services-in-go.html.md

 ---
+kind: article
 title: Web services in go
 created_at: 2015-01-31
+excerpt:
+  I've been writing quite a few different web services in my current job.
+I'm going to talk a bit about my experience writing go web services.

 ---
 I've been writing quite a few different web services in my current job.
 Initially, they were all written in rails.
 As we shift towards a microservices